 The walls are covered in playful murals by Ludwig Bemelman, author and illustrator of the Madeleine series.

 It used to be a private office in Grand Central Station and salon of a business tycoon in the 1920s, but has been lovingly restored to its original Prohibition-era splendor into the city’s favorite speakeasy.

 During the summer, there’s a large outdoor rooftop patio perfect for soaking up the sunshine while sipping.

-Places to eat on a date in New York City
+Romantic Places to Eat on a Date in NYC

 Burger Joint is hidden down a dark hallway in Le Parker-Meridien: it’s a dive bar vibe with awesome burgers and cheap beer, which is surprisingly delightful in the middle of Midtown.

-There’s no shortage of romantic hotels in New York City – especially if you want to splurge.
+There’s no shortage of romantic hotels in New York City, especially if you want to splurge.
 To make your romantic trip to NYC really special, consider staying at…

 The Standard High Line is super hip and centrally located with great views of uptown and downtown, and has plenty of bars worth visiting even if you’re not staying there.

-Park Central Hotel has reasonable rates and is close to Central Park and the shows on Broadway.
+Park Central Hotel has reasonable rates and is close to Central Park and the Broadway shows.